Pietro-DAmelio/SW-Pair_duration/README.md

- These info are common to all the scripts
+ Following info are common to all the scripts (see branch)

 > sessionInfo()
 R version 3.5.3 (2019-03-11)